 This is an area of debate for homeowners and contractors because there is an outdated belief that there has to be venting in a crawl space for air to escape.
 However, vents are only necessary when the crawl space isn't sealed as they allow a small amount of trapped moisture and gases under the house to escape.
 When the area is sealed, there's no moisture or gas build up to worry about, and venting will only cause humidity to enter the space.

-Schedule a Free Estimate for Crawl Space Encapsulation and Waterproofing in Raleigh
+Schedule a estimate for Crawl Space Encapsulation and Waterproofing in Raleigh